Zimbra-Community/bigbluebutton-zimlet/README.md

 ```
 The translation will then be read from `/opt/zimbra/lib/ext/bigbluebutton/french.properties` the name of the properties file must match the one configured in the `langauge` property.
 There is no need to restart mailbox.

+If you are adding a new translation make sure to use the unicode conversion tool from: http://itpro.cz/juniconv/

 ### Modern UI Zimlet